MTMDC

 3. A "verification committee" examines each entry just before

-the break to ensure correct labeling.
+the meeting starts to ensure correct labeling.
 Any questions about

 items entered should be raised then.
 The owner of the item